 www.linkedin.com/in/majed-alwadi-a94059167/

-Gioia Valli, Head of Health Tourism GCC
+Gioia Valli, Project Manager GCC

 Contact